SimpleGeek/arachnid-project/README.md

-# Connexio IOT
+# Arachnid IOT

-This is the home for the connexio IOT project.
+This is the home for the arachnid IOT project.
 It contains documentation about current projects, existing software, and docs.